reliable internet in puerto rico?

-Because my trading and other work depends on the internet being up, having a backup is absolutely crucial.
-Using my phone as a hotspot worked for awhile.
+Because my trading and other work depend on the internet being up, having a backup is absolutely crucial.
+Using my phone as a hotspot worked for a while.
 However, I found out the hard way that doing this day in and day out will torch your battery.
 Therefore, I had to find a setup that could be used on a more permanent basis.

-A few weeks of struggling with terrible internet at home, occasionally using the Wi-Fi at McDonalds and even trying to do work on our phones was all it took to resign myself to the need for fully redundant internet connectivity.
-We went to the AT&T store in Aguadilla Mall and purchased a Netgear Nighthawk LTE mobile hotspot router along with the $20 a month fee to add it to our plan.
+A few weeks of struggling with terrible internet at home, occasionally using the Wi-Fi at McDonald’s and even trying to do work on our phones was all it took to resign myself to the need for fully redundant internet connectivity.
+We went to the AT&T store in Aguadilla Mall and purchased a Netgear Nighthawk LTE mobile hotspot router along with the $20 a month fee to add it to our AT&T unlimited data plan.

 The AT&T signal in our area is not as strong as it was before the hurricane so I also purchased an antenna for our hotspot.
 It helped a bit, but not as much as I would’ve thought.
-Hopefully AT&T will boost the signal back up to pre-hurricane levels soon.
+Hopefully, AT&T will boost the signal back up to pre-hurricane levels soon.
 (Update 5/22/19 – it’s much better now!)

-First, the Nighthawk hotspot I’ve already mentioned has a massive battery in it that will reportedly keep it running for about 20 hours!
+First, the Nighthawk hotspot I’ve already mentioned has a massive battery in it that will reportedly keep it running for up to 20 hours!
 The fact that it also has a USB port that can be used to charge other devices, such as phones and tablets, is just a bonus.